-While China's economy has experienced significant growth over the past decades, growth has been uneven, both geographically and among various sectors of the economy.
-Since 2012, growth of the Chinese economy has slowed.
+Growth of China's economy has been uneven, both geographically and among various sectors of the economy.
+Since 2012, growth of the Chinese economy has slowed down.
 Some of the government measures may benefit the overall Chinese economy, but may have a negative effect on us.
 For example, our financial condition and results of operations may be adversely affected by government control over capital investments or changes in tax regulations.
 Any stimulus measures designed to boost the Chinese economy, may contribute to higher inflation, which could adversely affect our results of operations and financial condition.
 For example, certain operating costs and expenses, such as employee compensation and office operating expenses, may increase as a result of higher inflation.
 Additionally, because a substantial portion of our assets consists of cash and cash equivalents and short-term investments, high inflation could significantly reduce the value and purchasing power of these assets.